Kootabase/kootabase_web/README.md

 Koota comes from the Swahili word "Makuta" which means money the "base" in koota base is a pun on "coinbase" from the bitcoin protocol.

 ## Features

+  - A trading matching engine
+  - Crypto assets deposits and withdrawals
+  - Connection with external payment gateways